 - Lady of War: Uhura certainly fits a number of the characteristics, especially in regards to her absolute calm, feminine grace and physical ability.

 - Living Emotional Crutch: She and Kirk are this to Spock.

 - Magnetic Heroine: The tie-in comic reveals Uhura puts everyone in a good mood.
 In fact, she's the sole person who can pull a smirk from Spock.

 - Minored in Asskicking: She generally stays out of most firefights, but on occasion she'll step in and kick ass.

-- Ms. Fanservice: The first film includes a scene of Uhura in her underwear.
+- The first film includes a scene of Uhura in her underwear.

 - We also get a long shot of her rear in the sequel.

-- Nerves of Steel: Being beamed onto a moving vehicular transport while it's going at full speed?
+- Nerves of Steel: Facing off against a squad of Klingons with no weapons, and using their native language to avoid violence?
+That sounds fine.
+Being beamed onto a moving vehicular transport while it's going at full speed?
 Not a problem for Uhura.

 - Plucky Girl: No one's stopping her from being assigned to the Enterprise.